holidayextras/culture/testing-standard.md

 ### Generally:

 * Unit tests should not rely on any external services to run.
 If you can't run your unit tests without internet access, there's something wrong with your unit tests.
 Instead you should use stubs and fixtured data to remove the dependency on external services for your tests.
+* Making use of the [dependency injection pattern](https://en.wikipedia.org/wiki/Dependency_injection) can help to make your code more easily testable.
+If you have a class that requires a connector for some database, for example, injecting that database dependency when you create an instance of your class means it's simple to swap out for a mock dependency when you come to test the class.
+The alternative, building the dependency right into the class, would involve ruthless stubbing of a real database connector which puts you at risk of tests becoming brittle, as well as running code beyond the scope of your unit test.
+This would also mean your class was then tightly coupled to a single database connector type, making it harder to swap out in the future.

 ## 1.6 Unit Testing Gotchas